Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 She half-slept, half-dreamed, and found herself talking without being properly awake, only just conscious enough to notice the thought she was giving voice to, as though it slipped past while her waking mind had its back turned, like a sneaky cub raiding the pantry.

-"...Every heartbeat… so precious.
-And we all get so few of them…" she murmured.
+"...Every heartbeat... so precious.
+And we all get so few of them..." she murmured.
 Daar stiffened a little, listening.
-"If you get more than your fair share… you *value* it, Daar.
+"If you get more than your fair share... you *value* it, Daar.
 Promise me that.
 Don’t you ever write off what you are as a burden.
-Too many people died for it… you owe it to them to *treasure* yourself."
+Too many people died for it... you owe it to them to *treasure* yourself."

 "I don’t, Yulna, not anymore.
 Not after Naydi.
 I promise that.
 I jus’ worry... am I good enough ‘fer this?"